getsentry/sentry-python/CONTRIBUTING.md

 install -e .` into some virtualenv, edit the sourcecode and test out your changes manually.

+## Community

+The public-facing channels for support and development of Sentry SDKs can be found on [Discord](https://discord.gg/Ww9hbqr).

 ## Running tests and linters

 Make sure you have `virtualenv` installed, and the Python versions you care